Zebra mussel: Predators

-Research on natural enemies, both in Europe and North America, has focused on predators, particularly birds (36 species) and fish (15 species eating veligers and 38 eating attached mussels).
+Research on natural enemies, both in Europe and North America, has focused on predators, particularly birds (36 species) and fish (15 species that eat veligers and 38 that eat attached mussels).
 Annually, the wintering waterbirds at Lake Constance decrease zebra mussel biomass in shallow areas by >90%.
 Biomass reduction in deeper areas varies considerably based on substratum; Werner et al. observed no reduction at the lowest observed depth of 11 m except for a site at Hagnau.

 The vast majority of the organism's natural enemies are not present in North America.
-Ecologically similar species do exist, but these species are unlikely to be able to eliminate those mussels already established and have a limited role in their control unlike their counterparts in Europe.
+Ecologically similar species do exist, but they are unlikely to eliminate already established mussels and have a limited role in their control, unlike their counterparts in Europe.

 It is pointed out that crayfish could have a significant impact on the densities of 1 to 5 mm-long zebra mussels.
 An adult crayfish consumes around 105 zebra mussels every day, or about 6,000 mussels in a season.
 However, predation rates are significantly reduced at lower water temperatures.
-Additionally, certain fish, such as the Smallmouth bass, is a predator in the zebra mussels' adopted North American Great Lakes habitat, but in European lakes, fish do not seem to limit the densities of zebra mussels.
+Additionally, certain fish, such as the smallmouth bass, are predators in the zebra mussels' adopted North American Great Lakes habitat, but in European lakes, fish do not seem to limit the densities of zebra mussels.

 There have been some high winter mortalities, for example in the winter of 1994–1995 in the invasive population of Lake Simcoe.
 Evans et al., 2011 attributes this to predation by the crayfish Orconectes propinquus.
 Nonetheless this has not been sufficient to eradicate the problem.

 Other control

-On June 4, 2014, Canadian conservation authorities announced that a test using liquid fertilizer to kill invasive zebra mussels was successful.
-This test was conducted in a lakefront harbor in the western province of Manitoba.
+On 4 June 2014, Canadian conservation authorities announced that a test using liquid fertilizer to kill invasive zebra mussels was successful.
+This test was conducted in a lakefront harbour in the western province of Manitoba.
 However, outbreaks continue in Lake Winnipeg.

 Similar tests were run in Illinois, Minnesota, and Michigan, using zequanox, a biopesticide.
 Niclosamide proves effective in killing invasive zebra mussels in cool waters.